How to import a car

 If you want to import a car that's less than 25 years old, it must meet the Department of Transportation's (DOT) safety and theft prevention standards.
 It must also meet the Environmental Protection Agency's (EPA) emissions standards.
 Some overseas vehicles are manufactured for sale in the U.S., and meet U.S. safety and environmental requirements.
 If the car you buy doesn't, you need to have it modified to meet the agencies' standards before you can drive it.

 Cars over 25 years old that haven't been modified are typically exempt from EPA and DOT restrictions.
 If you're buying a classic car, it may not need to adhere to the current regulations.
+Find out if your imported car is exempt from emissions testing and restrictions.

 The U.S. government prohibits the importation of vehicles from certain countries in Africa, the Middle East, and Cuba.

 There are two types of shipping containers you can choose from when transporting your car overseas — shared and individual.
 Shared containers house multiple vehicles, and individual containers hold only one.
 It costs less to ship a car using a shared container.
+Learn more about how to ship a car.

 Shipping companies typically have liability insurance.
 However, they often maintain low limits for the cars they transport.
 So, you could be on the hook for a significant amount if your car sustains any damage during its trek to the U.S. Having an auto insurance policy on your car could provide additional coverage should something go wrong during the import process.
 Learn more about if you need insurance to ship a car.